Criminal Defence Lawyers London

 For that reason, it is essential you have a legal representative by your side to tease as much information from the police in advance and understand your best strategy.

-How to prepare for your police interview
+How do I prepare for a police interview?

 When you are contacted by the police, as a minimum you should be told the nature of the alleged offence and usually a date, time and the name of the police station you’re expected to attend.